A Direct Approach for Handling Contextual Bandits with Latent State Dynamics: Introduction and Related Works

-\paragraph{Contribution 2: Comparison.} We formally compare the belief-dependent linear reward model of \citet{nelson2022ContextLatent} to the state-dependent model studied here, showing in \Cref{sec:challenge-overcome} that the former reduces to linear contextual bandits whereas the latter does not.
+\paragraph{Contribution 2: Comparison.} We formally compare the belief-dependent linear reward model of \citet{nelson2022ContextLatent} to the state-dependent model studied here, showing in that the former reduces to linear contextual bandits whereas the latter does not.

-We further show in Appendix~\ref{appendix:simplified-analysis} that, under the belief-dependent linear reward model, even allowing contextual rewards and estimating the belief online (instead of assuming it is known as in \citealp{nelson2022ContextLatent}), may be handled through a LinUCB-like analysis, up to an extra belief error term.
-This yields a high probability regret of order $T^{3/4}$, where the extra $T^{1/4}$ factor is shown to only come from belief estimation.
+We further show in Appendix~\ref{appendix:simplified-analysis} that, under the belief-dependent linear reward model of \citet{nelson2022ContextLatent}, extended to action-context-belief-dependent rewards, the regret may be handled through a direct LinUCB-like analysis, up to an extra belief error term.
+Namely, we obtain a high-probability regret bound of order $T^{3/4}$, where the extra $T^{1/4}$ factor is shown to only come from belief estimation.
 The analysis proposed in Appendix~\ref{appendix:simplified-analysis} is simple (much simpler than in the original reference) and directly exploits the reduction to linear contextual bandits.

 We also discuss in \Cref{sec:regret-nelson} how the obtained regret bound is sharper and more general than the one by \citet{nelson2022ContextLatent}: in particular, it holds with high probability, not only in expectation, and is reward-model free.